 Escherichia coli EC958 cells were grown as batch cultures in glucose defined minimal media.
 Once cells reached an OD600 of 0.4, PhotoCORM and its derivative compounds (150 μM) in the presence or absence of antibiotics.
 The antibiotics used were colistin (CST 1 μg/ml) and doxycycline (DOX 9 μg/ml).
 Where appropriate, cultures were illuminated for 6 min at 365 nm.
 Cells were incubated with the stresses for 10 min at which point a 5 ml volume was withdrawn from each condition.

-2.4.8 Determination of minimum inhibitory concentrations (MICs) using Etests
+2.4.8 Determination of minimum inhibitory concentrations (MICs) using E-tests

 E-tests were performed as per the manufacturer’s instructions (bioMérieux SA).
-Birefly, inoculums of EC958 and MG1655 were prepared, adjusted to OD600 of 0.1 and spread onto plates containing Mueller Hinton II agar.
+Briefly, inocula of EC958 and MG1655 were prepared, adjusted to OD600 of 0.1 and spread onto plates containing Mueller Hinton II agar.
 Once the surface was completely dry, the E-test strip was placed on top and the plate incubated at 37°C for 24 h.
-MICs were read in accordance with the Etest reading guide provided by the manufacturer.
-MIC breakpoints published by the EUCAST was used for interpreting Etest MIC values.
+MICs were read in accordance with the E-test reading guide provided by the manufacturer.
+MIC breakpoints published by the EUCAST was used for interpreting E-test MIC values.

 2.4.9 Checkerboard assays

 Experiments were performed in 96 well plates.
 Standard forms of antibiotics were purchased from Sigma and stored as instructed.
 Fresh stocks of antibiotic and PhotoCORM were prepared before each experiment.
 Cell suspensions of EC958 or MG1655 cells were adjusted to OD600 of 0.1.
 Increasing concentrations of PhotoCORM were administered to cells along the abscissa and increasing concentrations of the desired antibiotic along the ordinate.
 The resulting checkerboard contained each combination of two antibiotics, with wells that contained the highest concentration of each antibiotic at opposite corner (See Fig. 2.1).
 The plate was incubated for 24 h at 37°C with shaking.
 From the resulting growth curves for each well, the MIC of each compound alone or in combination were determined.
 The MIC was the lowest concentration of compound(s) where no growth was observed over a 24 h incubation period.
 This was used to calculate the Fractional Inhibitory Concentration (FIC) for each of the two